jtablesaw/tablesaw/docs/userguide/ml/Moneyball Linear regression.md

 F-statistic: 425.8225 on 2 and 87 DF,  p-value: 1.162e-45
 ```

 This model also looks good, but you'd want to look at the plots again, and do other checking as well.
-Checking the predictive variables for colinearity is always good.
+Checking the predictive variables for collinearity is always good.

 Finally, we can tie this all together and see how well wins is predicted when we consider both offensive and defensive stats.